cavo789/blog/blog/2024/01/08/docusaurus-number-of-posts/index.md

 ---
 slug: docusaurus-number-of-posts
 title: Getting the number of published posts
 authors: [christophe]
 image: /img/docusaurus_tips_social_media.jpg
 tags: [markdown, docusaurus, tips]
 enableComments: true
 ---
-# Getting the number of published posts

 ![Getting the number of published posts](/img/docusaurus_tips_banner.jpg)

 Docusaurus didn't provide an easy way to retrieve the number of blog posts but there is well a trick.